 Clean the interior of the tong thoroughly, using either water (do not use a pressure washer), or an appropriate solvent-based grease-cutting cleaner such as Varsol.
 Ensure adequate containment is in place to prevent environmental contamination from residual hydraulic fluid, dirty grease, and cleaning agents.
-Make a note if any
+Make a note if any metal shavings or metal pieces are flushed out of the gear train cavity - if shavings or metal pieces are seen the tong must be overhauled before it is returned to service.

-- 3. environmental contamination from residual hydraulic fluid, dirty grease, and cleaning agents.
-Make a note if any metal shavings or metal pieces are flushed out of the gear train cavity if shavings or metal pieces are seen the tong must be overhauled before it is returned to service. - 4.
-Clean the exterior of the equipment thoroughly, using either water (do not use a pressure washer), or an appropriate solvent-based grease-cutting cleaner such as Varsol.
+4. Clean the exterior of the equipment thoroughly, using either water (do not use a pressure washer), or an appropriate solvent-based grease-cutting cleaner such as Varsol.
 Ensure adequate containment is in place to prevent environmental contamination from residual hydraulic fluid, dirty grease, and cleaning agents.